 the course this spring.

-Aaron Schlenker and Alia Ajamoughli presented the results of
+Aaron Schlenker presented the results of his research at the URC

-major, Aaron's research involved and was titled Generalized
+Aaron's research was titled Generalized Mandelbrot Sets and Their

 Previous Mathematics & Actuarial Science